grid-line

 Key 2023 American Christmas Spending Stats

-5. Americans spend well over $200 a year on non-gift items.
+5. Deloitte estimates that Americans spend over $500 a year on non-gift items

 Average Christmas Spending Data

-That’s approximately the same as the median pre-tax weekly salary of $1,001.
-Put another way, the average American spends about a week’s salary on Christmas gifts annually.
+That’s close to the median pre-tax weekly salary of $1,165.
+In other words, the average American spends about a week’s salary on Christmas gifts annually.

-The data shows that well over 50% of the average American’s holiday budget goes towards gifts.
-The rest is mainly spent on decorations and non-gift purchases (ie. travel expenses).
+The data shows that over two-thirds of the average American’s holiday budget goes toward gifts.
+The rest is spent on decorations and non-gift purchases (ie. travel expenses).

 US Christmas Gift Spending Over Time